sudorandom/kmcd.dev/content/posts/2025/fixing-the-calendar/index.md

 We can create new narratives.
 The argument that we need months for "chapter breaks" in our year assumes we're incapable of making new patterns.
 We could easily create new milestones around 10-week blocks or the four 13-week quarters.
 The narrative doesn't disappear; it just gets refactored.

-The migration can be an evolution, not a revolution.
-Here's the shift in thinking.
-The migration doesn't have to be a revolution; it can be an **evolution**.
 As I've learned living in Denmark, using week numbers for planning is completely normal.
 It coexists with the standard calendar.
 I've had people invite me to events in "week 45."
 The first time, I had to look it up.
 The fifth time, I also had to look it up.
 But I assume that with enough usage I will build an intuition.

-## The Migration Path
+## The Migration Path: An Evolution

-The end result of this thought exercise is a clear personal commitment: I'm going to lean into using week numbers more in my own life.
-This isn't a radical proposition; in countries like Denmark and much of Europe, using week numbers for scheduling is completely normal.
-The migration doesn't have to be a revolution; it’s about consciously adopting a better system that already exists in parallel.
+The end result of this thought exercise is a new year years goal for myself: I'm going to lean into using week numbers more in my own life.
+This isn't a radical proposition; it's about consciously adopting a better system that already exists in parallel.
 It’s an evolutionary change, and here’s how you can start:

 **Add Week Numbers to Your Calendar.** Most digital calendars support this as a display option.
 Making the week number visible is the first step to making it intuitive.
 Try it for three months.